-(b) A lawyer shall not give anything of value to a person for recommending the lawyer’s services except that a lawyer may
+(b) A lawyer shall not compensate, give, or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may:

 (1) pay the reasonable costs of advertisements or communications permitted by this rule;

-(2) pay the usual charges of a legal service plan or a not-for-profit lawyer referral service;
+(2) pay the usual charges of a legal service plan or a not-for-profit or qualified lawyer referral service;

-(c) Any communication made pursuant to this rule shall include the name of at least one lawyer or law firm responsible for its content.
+(d) Any communication made under this rule must include the name and contact information of at least one lawyer or law firm responsible for its content.